six-two/mkdocs-search-links-plugin/README.md

     ```yaml
     plugins:
     - search
-    - extract_listings
+    - search_links
     ```

     > If you have no `plugins` entry in your config file yet, you'll likely also want to add the `search` plugin.
 MkDocs enables it by default if there is no `plugins` entry set.

     More information about plugins in the [MkDocs documentation](http://www.mkdocs.org/user-guide/plugins/).

-3. Configure a page with all listings, a page with listing search, or both (see below).
+3. Configure a page with all links, a page with link search, or both (see below).
-4. Optional: To properly detect which language a listing belongs to, you may have to add the following to your `mkdocs.yml` as described in the [Material for MkDocs page on code blocks](https://squidfunk.github.io/mkdocs-material/reference/code-blocks/):
+4. Optional: To properly detect which language a link belongs to, you may have to add the following to your `mkdocs.yml` as described in the [Material for MkDocs page on code blocks](https://squidfunk.github.io/mkdocs-material/reference/code-blocks/):
     ```yaml
     markdown_extensions:
     - pymdownx.highlight: